pgruetter/sdl-docs/docs/getting-started/select-columns.md

 Let's use CsvFileDataObject again.
 There are numerous other possibilities, such as HiveTableDataObject, SplunkDataObject...
 See [this list](https://github.com/smart-data-lake/smart-data-lake/blob/develop-spark3/docs/Reference.md#data-objects) for an overview.
-You can also consult the [API docs](https://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/dataobject/index.html) to see how to use all those dataObjects.
+You can also consult the [API docs](https://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/dataobject/index.html) to see how to use all those Data Objects.
 We use CsvFileDataObjects in this part of the tutorial for simplicity.

 To build our Integration Layer of airport data we are performing a simple Action without any hardcore business logic involved.